Navigating My Debts

 Any co-signer can be held liable for a breach of the agreement, e.g., non-payment.
 As a result, if a delinquency or default occurs, it can be reported to the consumer reporting agencies for placement on any of the co-signers’ credit reports.

-It depends on the circumstances.
-If you believe you’re no longer liable for a martial debt or a debt incurred during marriage, contact the attorney who handled your divorce for more information.
+It depends on the circumstances and state law.
+If you believe you’re no longer liable for a marital debt or a debt incurred during marriage, contact the attorney who handled your divorce for more information.
 Note that some states have laws that provide relief for victims of economic or financial abuse.

 Your options may vary depending on whether you have delinquent or defaulted federal student loans or defaulted private student loans, including federal loans that have been consolidated via a private lender.
-If you have outstanding federal student loans, your options may include:
+If you have outstanding federal student loans, your options may include rehabilitation.

 - Consolidation.
 Through consolidation, your defaulted loans will be paid off by a private lender who originates a new loan with new repayment terms.
 If you want to get your loan out of default but can’t afford to repay it in full, you might consider consolidation.
 Your consolidated loan will permit you to enroll in one of the U.S. Department of Education’s alternative payment plans.
 If you can’t afford to pay off your loan in full, it’s also the fastest way to get out of default and be eligible for federal student aid again.
 But consolidation will not remove the history of default from your credit report.
 For more information about consolidation, visit the Department of Education’s consolidation information page.